Cherokee County Schools (North Carolina): History

 In 1985, Cultural Arts buildings were constructed at the Andrews, Murphy, and Hiwassee Dam High School campuses for each schools band/choral and art programs.

 Around 1996, Cherokee County Schools hired Orkan Architecture P.A. of Charlotte to design four new schools, and an expansion piece to Murphy Elementary and Murphy High.
 The four new schools were Andrews Middle, Martins Creek Elementary, Murphy Middle, and Ranger Elementary.
 The Martins Creek and Ranger Schools had already existed but both schools were in need of a larger space.
-Murphy Middle was built around 1996, Martins Creek was built around 1997, and both Ranger Elementary and Andrews Middle were built in 1998.
-The schools were either built by Edison Foard, Inc. or Buncombe Construction Company, Inc. Murphy Elementary had classrooms and offices added, and Murphy High had a gym lobby added.
-Both additions were built by Edison Foard, Inc. All of the schools were built with nearly identical designs, especially in the interior.
-Every building had the same paint scheme in the halls and cafeterias.
-The foyers of the schools include the schools' acronyms on the floor made from tile.
-Each school was built with their own brick pattern, roof color (Andrews & Ranger maroon, Murphy black, and Martins Creek teal), and canopy design.
+Murphy Middle and Martins Creek were built in 1997, Ranger Elementary was built in 1998, and Andrews Middle was built in 1999.
+Murphy Elementary had classrooms and offices added, and Murphy High had a gym lobby added.
+This was a $25 million project.

+Cherokee County Schools' first electric school bus, a 2024 IC Bus Electric CE Series.

 In 2014, superintendent Dr. Stephen Lane was charged with driving while intoxicated and lost his job.
 He had lost his previous job as superintendent of Davie County Schools due to a DWI charge as well.

-Cherokee County Schools' first electric school bus, a 2024 IC Bus Electric CE Series.

-In the summer of 2024, Cherokee County received its first electric school bus as part of the Environmental Protection Agency’s Clean School Bus Grant Program.

-In 2024, Cherokee County Schools' Central Office moved to the former Marble Elementary School building.
+In 2015, Cherokee County Schools spent more than $700,000 to provide Chromebook laptops to all students in grades 6-12.
+The system later switched to using iPads.
+In summer 2024, Cherokee County received its first electric school bus as part of the Environmental Protection Agency’s Clean School Bus Grant Program.
+That same year Cherokee County Schools' Central Office moved to the former Marble Elementary School building.
+In 2026, the Cherokee Scout described local school bus service as fraught with complications including buses that were late or canceled and a shortage of drivers.
+One school board member called it a crisis.